Why is this happening?

-In this case, our client’s product is a specialty confection that they produce with multiple co-manufacturing sites with great success, but had recently been detecting irregularities with the product from one site.
-They came to us looking for assistance with identifying the root cause of these irregularities.
+Our client is a specialty food brand that typically uses co-manufacturing to produce their products.
+Their product was a specialty confection they produced in multiple co-manufacturing sites with great success.
+However, they started detecting irregularities with the product from one site.
+They came to us looking for assistance to identify the root cause of the inconsistencies.

 After a brief background session with the client, we agreed that the best course of action was to begin with conducting a comprehensive quality audit.
 The quality audit would identify any areas for improvement at the facility, especially as related to:

-Training and knowledge base for key personnel
+● Training and knowledge base for key personnel

-Compliance with cGMP standards
+● Compliance with cGMP standards

-General facility workflow
+● General facility workflow

-Daily process flow
+● Daily process flow

-After reviewing all of the policies, Standard Operating Procedures (SOPs), and other plan documents we move on to the records review.
-At this step we are looking for evidence that the facility operates in accordance with the established plan.
-We look for indications that the production crews are following and documenting the standard processes, and noting when they have to deviate from that process and why.
+After reviewing all the policies, Standard Operating Procedures (SOPs), and other plan documents we moved on to the records review.
+At this step we looked for evidence that the facility operates in accordance with the established plan.
+We look for indications that the production crews are following and documenting the standard processes and noting when they deviate from that process and why.

-The baseline for the quality audit is to observe the full end to end production process from start to finish at least once.
+The baseline for the quality audit is to observe the full production process from start to finish at least once.
 Depending on the production schedule this may need to take place in multiple visits.
-For this client, since we had already decided to observe multiple production runs over the course of two weeks, we attended production on 4 separate days.
-We observed 3 complete production runs from ingredient staging through packaging and interviewed 3 crews covering cooking, cutting and packaging.
+For this client, since we had already decided to observe multiple production runs over the course of two weeks, we attended production on four separate days.
+We observed three complete production runs from ingredient staging through packaging and interviewed three crews covering cooking, cutting, and packaging.

 We identified 3 potential areas for further investigation:

 The formulation called out a tolerance of +/- 0.5% for ingredient weights, however certain ingredients such as granulated sugar were used in “whole bag” quantities, which were not individually weighed.
-There is a potential that the per bag variances compound to greater than 0.5%
+Potentially, the per bag variances compound to greater than 0.5%

-The confections were cut based primarily on the availability of the cutting equipment once the set had cured a minimum of 12 hours.
-However, the facility also runs production processes which generate large amounts of steam.
-There is a potential that batches cured while high steam production is occurring require a longer curing time to complete the set.
+The confections were cut based on the availability of the cutting equipment once the set had cured a minimum of 12 hours.
+However, the facility also ran production processes that generated large amounts of steam.
+It was plausible that the batches cured during high steam production, which required a longer curing time to complete the set.